The Health Agenda

 Background on the Health Agenda, As Laid Out in the HHS Strategic Plan

-The four-year plan borrows language from the anti-abortion movement, signaling that the administration intends to roll back access to safe, legal abortion as well as birth control.Bustle
+The Trump-Pence administration’s four-year plan borrowed language from the anti-abortion movement, signaling that the administration intended to roll back access to safe, legal abortion as well as birth control.Bustle

-The administration stripped all mentions of LGBTQ health from the four-year plan.
-The erasure suggests that helping LGBTQ access health care isn’t a priority for the administration.Human Rights Campaign
+The administration stripped all mentions of LGBTQ+ health from the four-year plan.
+The erasure suggested that helping LGBTQ+ access health care wasn't a priority for the administration.Human Rights Campaign

-The current HHS strategic plan was led by Senior Policy Advisor Valerie Huber, a staunch anti-abortion, pro-abstinence advocate.Rewire News
+The 2018-2022 HHS strategic plan was led by Senior Policy Advisor Valerie Huber, a staunch anti-abortion, pro-abstinence advocate.Rewire News

 Health Secretary Alex Azar explicitly defended the decision for HHS to define life as beginning at conception, arguing "The mission of HHS is to enhance the health and well-being of all Americans, and this includes the unborn."TIME Magazine

-Unlike past plans, the 2018-2022 plan promotes the ability of health care workers to deny care based on their personal beliefs.
-That means they can refuse to provide services they personally object to, including birth control, abortion, hormone therapy, and HPV vaccines.POLITICO
+Unlike past plans, the 2018-2022 plan promoted the ability of health care workers to deny care based on their personal beliefs.
+That means hospitals and doctors could refuse to provide services they personally object to — including birth control, abortion, hormone therapy, and HPV vaccines.POLITICO